Italian fascism: Influence outside Italy

 The fascist government's model was very influential beyond Italy.
 In the twenty-one-year interbellum period, many political scientists and philosophers sought ideological inspiration from Italy.
 Mussolini's establishment of law and order to Italy and its society was praised by Winston Churchill, Sigmund Freud, George Bernard Shaw and Thomas Edison as the fascist government combated organised crime and the Sicilian Mafia.

 Italian fascism was copied by Adolf Hitler's Nazi Party, the Russian Fascist Organization, the Romanian National Fascist Movement (the National Romanian Fascia, National Italo-Romanian Cultural and Economic Movement) and the Dutch fascists were based upon the Verbond van Actualisten journal of H. A. Sinclair de Rochemont and Alfred Haighton.
 The Sammarinese Fascist Party established an early fascist government in San Marino and their politico-philosophic basis essentially was Italian fascism.
 In the Kingdom of Yugoslavia, Milan Stojadinović established his Yugoslav Radical Union.
 They wore green shirts and Šajkača caps and used the Roman salute.
-Stojadinović also adopted the title of Vodja.
+Stojadinović also adopted the title of Vodja (with the same meaning as Duce or Führer).
 In Switzerland, pro-Nazi Colonel Arthur Fonjallaz of the National Front became an ardent Mussolini admirer after visiting Italy in 1932 and advocated the Italian annexation of Switzerland whilst receiving fascist foreign aid.
 The country was host for two Italian politico-cultural activities: the International Centre for Fascist Studies (CINEF — Centre International d' Études Fascistes) and the 1934 congress of the Action Committee for the Universality of Rome (CAUR — Comitato d' Azione della Università de Roma).
-In Spain, the writer Ernesto Giménez Caballero in Genio de España (The Genius of Spain, 1932) called for the Italian annexation of Spain, led by Mussolini presiding an international Latin Roman Catholic empire.
-He then progressed to close associated with Falangism, leading to discarding the Spanish annexation to Italy.
+In Spain, the writer Ernesto Giménez Caballero in Genio de España (The Genius of Spain, 1932) called for the Italian annexation of Spain, led by Mussolini presiding over an international Latin Catholic empire.
+He then progressed to being closely associated with Falangism, leading to discarding the Spanish annexation to Italy.